-How the student's disability affects involvement and progress in the general education curriculum: This section should include statements about the student's progress in the general education curriculum (regardless of where the student currently receives services, he or she should be involved in the general education curriculum (State Standards, Assessment Anchors, Eligible Content, or Alternate Eligible Content), and how he/she is accessing the general education curriculum with or without modifications, adaptations, and support services.
+(e) How the student's disability affects involvement and progress in the general education curriculum: This section should include statements about the student's progress in the general education curriculum (regardless of where the student currently receives services, the student should be involved in the general education curriculum (State Standards, Assessment Anchors, Eligible Content, or Alternate Eligible Content), and how the student is accessing the general education curriculum with or without modifications, adaptations, and support services.
 The information should be clear enough to demonstrate the need for the continuation, elimination, or additional support and services in the student's IEP.